Binary Search Tree in Action (Basic Operations)

 }

-// subtree rooted at 'root' satisfy max.val > root.val >
+// nodes in the subtree rooted at root must satisfy max.val > root.val > min.val

 // base case